What are the Great Rides?

 Can I use the Great Rides to cycle-tour around New Zealand?

-Linking many of the best routes through the length of New Zealand is the 3000km Tour Aotearoa – held every year as a brevet (self-supported) event, it's also rideable by advanced cyclists all year round.
+Linking many of the best routes through the length of New Zealand is the 3000km Tour Aotearoa – held every year as a brevet (self-supported) event, it's also rideable by advanced cyclists year-round.
 Our bikepacking section provides more inspiration on how and where to tour New Zealand on two wheels, combining off-road adventures with safe and scenic backroad riding.